Aviation Into-plane Reimbursement Card®

 AIR Card® Training Opportunities

 AIR Card® Accountable Official, Management and Card User training is available via computer-based training that provides a certificate upon completion.
-This link is Common Access Card-enabled; if you have multiple certificates, please use your email certificate.
+NOTE: This link is Common Access Card/Personal Identity Verification card-enabled; if you have multiple certificates, use your PIV certificate if you have one, otherwise use your email certificate.

 AIR Card® Transaction Process

 AIR Card® fuel purchases are provided electronically by the card provider to the DLA Enterprise Business System.
 The user must register through the Account Management and Provisioning System for access.
-This link is Common Access Card-enabled; if you have multiple certificates, please use your email certificate.
+NOTE: This link is Common Access Card/Personal Identity Verification card-enabled; if you have multiple certificates, use your PIV certificate if you have one, otherwise use your email certificate.

 The AIR Card® program office, partnering with the services, must track the ownership of each AIR Card® account.
 The hierarchy levels were set up to provide effective controls, communication and overarching responsibility and support to the program.
 There are five hierarchy levels as well as the assigned card user.